kunyora/kunyora-website/docs/kunyora_tutorial.md

 ## Building a Simple Calculator

 In this tutorial, we would be building a simple calculator which would interact with our restful backend in nodeJs.
 You can make use of any backend as the same principles still applies.

-This would be codes in a pure Javascript environment, no `ReactJs, VueJs or even AngularJS`.
 The main functions of this calculator would be done in steps.

 * The calculator would need to save the name of the current user using a `post` request.
-* The calculator would need to add 2 numbers together by sending a `get` request with the 2 numbers as `database queries`
+* The calculator would need to add 2 numbers together by sending a `get` request with the 2 numbers as queries

 Simple Right!!! , Yah!!!.
 Now lets dive in and see how we can accomplish this with `kunyora`